Chromatophore/h8-2-Carry-Flag/README.md

 - (Controls will vary if you use the onscreen keypad)
 ## Goal
 Reach the top of the mountain.
 There is an ending.
 There is no timer or points.

+If you would like to see the ending again, but hate climbing, you [can watch here it in gif format](art%20resources\h8_ending.gif)
 ## Rules
 You **CAN** latch both your hands, or both your feet, to the same node.
 But you **CAN NOT** latch a hand on to the same node as a foot, or vice versa.